libsdl-org/SDL/docs/README-os2.md

 SDL port for OS/2, authored by Andrey Vasilkin <digi@os2.snc.ru>, 2016

-OpenGL and audio capture not supported by this port.
+OpenGL not supported by this port.

 Additional optional environment variables: